MarkPreschern/CS4500-Project/Fish/Planning/self-6.md

 - the "one-turn" per player function
 https://github.ccs.neu.edu/CS4500-F20/wellman/blob/ad69dab4fcd1f23eb39751b10d3320ccdeb02bc2/Fish/Admin/referee.py#L361-L392
 **Note:** our `__run_game` method that we referenced above has the capability to run a single player turn.
 However, this functionality is nested in a while-loop that runs all player turns in order for the duration of the game.
+Moreover, our state implementation takes care of the transition between player turns when a valid action has been made ensuring one turn per player (see here https://github.ccs.neu.edu/CS4500-F20/wellman/blob/ad69dab4fcd1f23eb39751b10d3320ccdeb02bc2/Fish/Common/state.py#L39-L40 ).

 - a unit test for the "one-turn per player" function with a well-behaved player